-Going beyond borders in more ways than one, Sarah Choo Jing's works have been presented internationally - showcasing her interdisciplinary art practise to the fullest in various contexts.
-Her works embrace all sorts of mediums, spanning from traditional forms such as painting to the more technologically advanced.
+Going beyond borders in more ways than one, Sarah Choo Jing‘s works have been presented internationally, showcasing her interdisciplinary art practice to the fullest in various contexts.
+Her works embrace all sorts of mediums, spanning traditional forms such as painting to the more technologically advanced.

 What exactly drives the conception and presentation of her works?

-The Singaporean artist speaks about her own art practise, accompanied by images of her solo exhibition Accelerated Intimacy with Yeo Workshop during Singapore Art Week 2018.
+The Singaporean artist speaks about her own art practice, accompanied by images of her solo exhibition Accelerated Intimacy with Yeo Workshop during Singapore Art Week 2018.

 Will you briefly describe your art teaching pedagogy and/or philosophy that you believe in?